Did you get a positive pregnancy test but it still doesn’t feel real?

 12. Sign-up for pregnant freebies.

-Getting free gifts in the mail with baby goodies is a nice reminder that baby is coming.
+Getting free gifts in the mail with baby goodies is a nice reminder that the baby is coming.
+Here is a list of free baby samples available to new moms.
+While free is nice it doesn’t mean it’s quality.
+Read labels and pass on products that aren’t to your standards.

 14. Park in the “Expecting Moms” parking space.